CNGBdb-org/Biomigo/sphinxsearch.md

 ##Light resource cost
 Sphinx does not has a value of minimum required memory.
 The cost memory grows as the size of index grows.
 In current example test, the `searchd` program takes 1GB per 20GB index to provide HA search service.
+##Multi-thread
+Sphinx supports multi-thread feature when query a distributed index.
 #Disadvantage
 ##Manually sharding
 Sphinx does not provide a setting for automatically sharding index into small pieces.
 All settings of shards must be manually defined.
 When shards grow or content of indexes vary, it is hard to maintain.
 ##Hard disk cost of indexing
 The Operation of indexing (the `indexer` program) cost a large amount of hard disk.
 Example: indexing 1,000,000 entries with about 25 fields costs ~15GB space.
+##Not a data storage
+Sphinx is designed and performs as search engine only.
+Its SQL-like syntax language (called SphinxQL) is for index search only and doesn't have full feature of SQL language.
+Although raw data can be stored in Sphinx, but can not be queried as in starndard SQL database, raw data in Sphinx can only be used to filter/sort the index-search result.
 #Tip
 Detail to follow.